-Wigner Research Centre for Physics
+HUN-REN Wigner Research Centre for Physics

 The priority research fields are as follows: particle physics, nuclear physics, general theory of relativity, gravity, space physics, solid-state physics, statistical physics, atomic and molecular physics, classic and quantum optics, laser physics, laser-induced fusion, quantum technology, quantum information technology, and a number of fields in the computation sciences, including computational neuroscience, artificial intelligence, and machine learning.
-Since 2013, the Wigner RCP has been the home of the world-class Wigner Datacenter.
+Since 2013, HUN-REN Wigner RCP has been the home of the world-class Wigner Datacenter.

-The history of the Wigner Research Centre for Physics dates back several decades.
-Its predecessor was the Central Research Institute for Physics (KFKI) founded in 1950, which was replaced by the Wigner RCP and the Centre for Energy Research.
+The history of the HUN-REN Wigner RCP dates back several decades.
+Its predecessor was the Central Research Institute for Physics (KFKI) founded in 1950, which was replaced by HUN-REN Wigner RCP and the HUN-REN Centre for Energy Research.

 Institutes